ASCEND ACADEMIC SERVICE – TERMS AND CONDITIONS

 Payment for the Service and any additional products or services provided hereunder shall be at prices and under terms stated on the Subscription Order Agreement (the “Fees”).

 All Fees are exclusive of taxes, which may or may not be added to the Fees, depending on applicable law and Customer’s legal residence.
 Customer shall be responsible for any and all taxes related to this Agreement.
+Service Provider reserves the right to modify the Fees at any time upon notice, and such changes or modifications may be provided by an email message to Customer, as an announcement on the Service, or in such other form of communication as may be designated by Service Provider.

 If Customer is a tax exempt entity, Customer hereby represents and warrants that Customer is not subject to state and local income taxes as well as sales, use, rental or property taxes and Customer agrees that Customer will deliver to Service Provider evidence of its tax-exempt status prior to accessing or using the Service.
 Further, Customer agrees that Customer shall indemnify, defend and hold harmless Service Provider and its officers, employees and agents for any and all losses, costs expenses and liabilities (including but not limited to taxes, judgments, penalties and interest) associated with taxes found to be applicable to Customer and due from Customer with respect to the Service, or any portion thereof, or otherwise due in connection with this Agreement (other than with respect to taxes due on the income of Service Provider).